Craig Nichols: Did he act alone?

 Why all this drama?

-This article will only deal with Craig’s theft of taxpayer dollars, but there is much more when you consider Gretchen Cheeseman and MPD.
+This article will only deal with Craig’s taxpayer dollars’ theft, but there is much more when you consider Gretchen Cheeseman and MPD.
 As IPR mentioned in their article about the sentencing document, “It also says Nichols has admitted to a gambling problem, which it says is the reason for his crimes.
 And, it’s also the reason the defense says he has none of the proceeds left to pay back the city.”

 Well, it turns out that Craig wasn’t the only government employee who liked to drive over to Anderson and spend their wages.
-Some employees just couldn’t get enough of the ponies — Craig was one but who else?
+Some employees couldn’t get enough of the gambling establishment.

 Go back to the minutes for the Board of Works.
 I read them very closely at the time the story broke.
-There were two prominent employee names who kept appearing on the minutes: Arron Kidder and Audrey Jones.
-Arron served the mayor as a program coordinator and Audrey was the controller.
-Audrey’s job was to provide the checks and balances for taxpayers.
+Several prominent employees kept appearing on the minutes: the controller and Tyler’s program coordinator.
 Both were in a position to stop or shut down Craig’s agenda.
 Neither did.

 Why didn’t they?

-According to one email obtained under an FOIA, our married controller was involved in a love tryst with Arron at the time.
-Her judgment was clouded with the sound of a beating heart.
+According to one email obtained under an FOIA, our married controller was involved in a love tryst with a fellow employee at the time.
+Was her judgment clouded with the sound of a beating heart?

 Craig was called a “thief disguised as an honest public employee.”